UniversalMinecraftAPI/UniversalMinecraftAPI/docs/configuration.md

-JSONAPI has multiple configuration options.
+UniversalMinecraftAPI has multiple configuration options.
 There are currently two configuration files `config` and `users`.
 The file extension and format depends on the platform.
 For Spigot this is `.yml` (YAML format) and for Sponge this is `.conf` (HOCON format).

 ## Main configuration
 The main configuration currently contains only one section: `web_server`.
-This section specifies all details of the web server that will be used for JSONAPI.
+This section specifies all details of the web server that will be used for UniversalMinecraftAPI.

 ### ip_address
 **Default value**: `null`